redpanthers/JoinUs-Freshers/questions.md

 	4. Perl
 	5. Ruby
 	6. php

 6. How long will it take you to install or re-setup your development environment from scratch?
 Have you done any automation on it
+	Setting up my environment from scratch would take around 60-100mins, for I usually keep the installation and sources saved/updated on my computer as a backup for almost all the time.

 **Programming Languages**

 7. The languages in which you have written over 1000 lines of code